le717/PatchIt/Documentation/PiP Format V1.1.md

 PatchIt!
 PiP Format V1.1
 ========================

-**THIS DOCUMENT IS INCOMPLETE!
-While the file format outlined in this document is final, complete documentation has yet to be written.**

 General Information
 -------------------

-In order for **PatchIt!** to install mod packs for *LEGO Racers* or maps for *LEGO LOCO*, it is required to have some sort of file to read the information, such as name and description, but as well as to know what ZIP archive to extract and install into the proper game files.
+In order for **PatchIt!** to install mod packs for _LEGO® Racers_ or maps for _LEGO® LOCO_, it is required to have some sort of file to read the information, such as name and description, but as well as to know what compressed archive to extract and install into the proper game files.
 In other words, a Patch file.

-Enter the PiP format: a plain text file engineered so one can be written without the use of **PatchIt!**, and an accompanying ZIP archive containing the
+Enter the PiP format: an open file format engineered so one can be written without the use of **PatchIt!**, and an accompanying PiA archive containing the
 Patch files.

 This combination has been designed so a Patch can be created simply and quickly, and can be easily edited outside of **PatchIt!**.
 For example, a Patch may have already been created but there was a typo in the information, or a file was not included in the archive.
 If **PatchIt!** was designed using non-easily editable formats, the user would have to go through the Patch Creation process all over again.
 However, this is not the case.
-By using a plain text file, the creator can open it in a text editor and correct the typo, or compress a new, corrected ZIP archive with an external program.
+By using a plain text file, the creator can open it in a text editor and correct the typo, or compress a new, corrected PiA archive with an external program.

 Details
 -------

 #### PiP File Format

-* A PiP file is plain text.
-It stands for **P**atch **I**t! **P**atch.
+* PiP stands for <strong>P</strong>atch<strong>I</strong>t! <strong>P</strong>atch.
-* A PiP file is written use UTF-8 encoding, and can be edited on any text editor that supports UTF-8 encoding.
+* A PiP file is a plain text file written with [`UTF-8-NOBOM`](http://en.wikipedia.org/wiki/UTF-8#Byte_order_mark) encoding, and can be edited on any text editor that supports such encoding.
+* A PiP file is completely case-sensitive.
 * As a validity test, each PiP file must have on line 1 a specific line of text (known as the validity line).
-  This line **must** match **PatchIt!**'s internal version exactly to confirm it is a valid Patch.
+This line ***must** match **PatchIt!**'s internal version exactly to confirm it is a valid Patch.
+* In addition the the first line, the second line is also checked to determine if it is a valid Patch and what version Patch it is.
+This line _**must**_ also match **PatchIt!**'s internal version exactly.
 * Legacy (V1.0.1) Patches are detected by looking for that version's validity line.
 If it is found, it is installed using the Legacy Installation routine.
 * Modern (V1.1) patches are the only new and supported Patches.
 Legacy Patches are installed only to retain backward.
 Legacy Patches can not and will not be created by **PatchIt!** anymore.
+* The `Name`, `Version`, and `Author` fields, written on lines 5, 6, and 7 respectively, contain the Name, Version, and Author of the Patch.
-* The `MP` (Multi Purpose) field contains various Patch info.
-For *LEGO LOCO* Patches, it contains the resolution the map was created with.
+* The `MP` (Multi Purpose) field, written on line 8, contains various Patch info.
+For _LEGO® LOCO_ Patches, it contains the resolution the map was created with.
-For *LEGO Racers* Patches, it currently writes *MP*, as there is not a use for that game yet.
+For _LEGO® Racers_ Patches, it currently writes _MP_, as there is not a use for that game yet.
-* The `Game` field tells what game a Patch was created for.
-It currently has two values: *LEGO Racers* and *LEGO LOCO*.
+* The `Game` field, written on line 9, tells what game a Patch was created for.
+It currently has two values: _LEGO® Racers_ and _LEGO® LOCO_.
 * The `Description` field is written on the last three lines of a Patch.
 Unlike V1.0.1, it does not have an 161 character limit.
-* The ZIP archive and the PiP file uses the Patch's name and version for their filenames.
+* Both the PiP file and PiA Archive uses the Patch's name and version for their filenames.

 **The PiP file layout can be found [below.](#pip-version-11-file-format-layouts)**

-#### PiP ZIP Archive Layout
+#### PiA Archive Layout

+* PiA stands for <strong>P</strong>atch<strong>I</strong>t! <strong>A</strong>rchive.
+* A PiA archive is a standard LZMA compressed TAR archive.
-* The ZIP archive containing the modded files must be in the same folder as the .PiP file.
+* The PiA archive must reside in the same directory as it's accompanying .PiP file for a successful installation.
-* The ZIP archive needs to be laid out in the same way the game would use them.
-For example: Any TUN audio would go in the root of the archive.
-Anything under
+* The PiA archive must be laid out in the same way the intended game would use them.
+For example:
+Any new _LEGO® Racers_ .TUN audio would go in the root of the archive, and any modified binary files that reside under `MENUDATA\ENGLISH` would belong in the
-MENUDATA\ENGLISH would go under MENUDATA\ENGLISH, and so on.
-If your ZIP archive contains a folder that contains the files, the folder will be installed into the game and not the files.
-So, if your archive is laid out like *MyMod1.zip\MyMod1\GAMEDATA* and your game is located at *C:\Program Files\LEGO Racers*, it will be installed as *C:\Program Files\LEGO Racers\MyMod1\**.
+MENUDATA\ENGLISH folder in the archive, and so on.
+* If the PiA archive contains a folder that contains the laid out files rather than the files being laid out correctly, that folder will be installed into the game and not into the proper locations.
+Example, if the archive is laid out like `MyMod1.PiA\MyMod1\GAMEDATA` and your game is located at
+`C:\Program Files\LEGO Racers`, the files will be installed as `C:\Program Files\LEGO Racers\MyMod1`.
 The same goes for files that are scattered in the root of the archive.
-If *ENGLISH.SRF* is located in the root of the archive, it will be installed to
+If `ENGLISH.SRF` is located in the root of the archive, it will be installed to
-*C:\Program Files\LEGO Racer\ENGLISH.SRF*
+`C:\Program Files\LEGO Racers\ENGLISH.SRF`
-**PatchIt!** does not and will never attempt to pull all the files from a sub-folder or scattered files and attempt to install them in the proper locations.
+* **PatchIt!** does **not and will never** attempt to install any files into their proper locations.

-**Example ZIP archive layouts can be found [below.](https://github.com/le717/PatchIt/edit/rewrite/Documentation/PiP%20Format%20V1.1.md#example-zip-archive-layouts)**
+**Example PiA archive layouts can be found [below.](#example-pia-archive-layouts)**

 PiP Version 1.1 File Format Layouts
 -----------------------------------